xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 But writing computer programs is no easy task, and is very error-prone.
 Modern compilers are equipped with tons of utilities that help minimize mistakes on the side of the human programmer.
-One of such tools is the **type system**.
+One of such tools is the type system.

 A type system furnishes each variable and function in a program with a type (integers, floating point numbers, booleans, etc.), maybe automatically through analysis of the code, or maybe by hand by the programmer themself.
 This way it is harder for the human to mistakenly assign a wrong value to a variable.
-When the compiler validates that all variables match their corresponding type, we say that it is **type checking** the program.
+When the compiler validates that all variables match their corresponding type, we say that it is type checking the program.

 Type systems have grown in complexity, allowing things like function types, product types, parametrized types (types that admit other types as parameters), etc.
 The last big addition to type systems was dependent types.
-These are types that depend on the values of other types, not unlike the type families we have seen in homotopy type theory.
+These are types that depend on the values of other types.
-It turns out that this rather innocent-looking improvement is strong enough to allow type systems to work as a foundation for mathematics.
+It turns out that this rather innocent-looking improvement is strong enough to allow type systems to implement an intuitionistic type theory.

-Think about it this way: if I build a function of type `A -> void`, for some type `A`, and the compiler deems the function correct and its type valid, I have successfully proved that `A` is an empty type.

 By *abusing* types in this manner, a way was found to write mathematical proofs through the type system.
 When doing this, we do not care about the rest of the compilation, or even the resulting executable: we only care about whether the program type-checks or not.
 Given sufficiently complex types, the mere fact that an element of such a type exists is a proof of a mathematical fact by itself.

+Now, we that we have a picture of what an (intuitionistic) type theory is, what is *homotopy* type theory?
+First, we must introduce homotopy theory.

+Homotopy theory is a branch of algebraic topology which deals with how paths in topological spaces can be deformed into one another.
+When paths starting and ending at a given base point are "loosened" keeping only the endpoints fixed, together with an adequate notion of composition, we obtain a natural group, called the fundamental group of the space (together with the base point).
+When the base point is disregarded, the group becomes a groupoid.
+One can then interpret the deformation of one path into another as a 2-path, or *homotopy*, or a path in the space of paths.
+This idea can be applied recursively, considering homotopies between homotopies, and so on.
+It can be easily seen how this builds up to an infinite tower of path spaces.
+When ignoring stronger topological structure and just looking at the paths, each topological space can be assigned what we call a homotopy type.

+Homotopy type theory is a kind of *intensional* type theory, this is to say, there is a differentiation between propositional and definitional equalities.
+Intensionality is a double-edged sword.
+The good side is that propositional equality is always given by an equality, which contains the information on *how* the two terms are related.
+This means that a statement of the style $x = y$ also contains the proof (in fact, *all the proofs*) that $x$ equals $y$, in some sense.
+On the other hand, intensionality gives rise to a family of types which are very hard to study, the identity types, those representing equality statements.
+In fact, it turns out that identity types actually become a model for the higher path structures that appear in topological spaces, if we take equalities and think of them as paths joining the two equal things.

+So, we have the word *type* in three different settings:

+- As constructions used by logicians in type theory as a foundation of mathematics.
+- As a method used by computer scientists in type systems in order to reduce bugs.
+- As an invariant used by topologists to study and classify spaces (the homotopy type).

+Homotopy type theory is what happens when these three concepts are interpreted as one.

+Although homotopy type theory can be used as a basis for *all* of mathematics, it is particularly good for studying homotopy theory as it offers a synthetic setting for a subject that has traditionally been studied analytically, and, furthermore, allows it to be computerized so that the proofs can be checked automatically.

 The idea of dependent types, which is necessary for this reasoning system to be possible, is fairly recent, and has not yet been implemented to many existing programming languages, mainly due to its great technical complexity.
-For the last twenty years, a few research-oriented programming languages with dependent types have been popping up.
+For the last three decades, a few research-oriented programming languages with dependent types have been popping up.
 One of them is **Agda**, a programming language developed by the universities of Chalmers and Gothenburg (Sweden) with the idea of exploiting dependent types in mind.
-A mathematician types a program that constructs an element of a certain type, a type representing the statement to prove through the Curry-Howard correspondence.
+A mathematician writes a program that constructs an element of a certain type, a type representing the statement to prove through the Curry-Howard correspondence.
 The Agda type checker then validates the types, effectively verifying that the proof is correct.
-Even though Agda is, in principle, more oriented to general programming than other proof assistants (e.g. Coq), its lightweight syntax and good integration of higher path types make it very suitable for the formalization of homotopy type theory.
+Even though Agda is, in principle, more oriented to general programming than other proof assistants (e.g. Coq), its lightweight syntax and good integration of higher equality types make it very suitable for the formalization of homotopy type theory.
-An ongoing development in Agda has been the implementation of a kind of type theory, known as cubical type theory, which allows modeling higher inductive types natively.

-A proof of the theorem presented at @sec:circle_fundamental-group has been implemented in Agda from scratch.
-Although this is not, by a long shot, a new development, it is still pretty educational as an introduction to Agda and dependently-typed programming.
-It is particularly good to illustrate most of the ideas in the proof without making too much use of previous results.
+TODO Objectives